-For detailed tax credit instructions and forms, please visit our website at revenue.mt.gov.
+For detailed tax credit instructions and forms, visit revenue.mt.gov.
 If the partnership is eligible for a credit, include the appropriate form with the tax return.
 If the partnership files electronically, it represents that it kept a copy in the partnership's records and will provide a copy to the department if requested.

-Lines 1 through 17
+Lines 1 through 15